hpc2n/intro-git/scripts/3.basic-commands/2.git-diff-usage/README.md

 confirm that the changes correspond to what you expected by looking at the diff outputs.

-4. Make an additional modification to the README.md file by adding the line "Add the support email".
+4. Make an additional modification to the README.md file by adding a line with the string "Add the support email".
 Now, all the three areas working directory, the staging area and the local repository are not synchronized with each other.
       - check the differences between the working directory and the staging area